 The relationship between tenants and landlords is governed by the Residential Tenancies Act (RTA).
 The RTA is the law that sets the rules for rent increases, evictions, repairs and many other issues.

-If you have an issue with your landlord and you think they're violating the RTA in some way, you can make a complaint to the Landlord and Tenant Board.
-The Board is like a court, but less formal.
-For example, if your landlord is refusing to do necessary repairs to your apartment, you can the issue to the Board.
+If you have an issue with your landlord and you think they're violating the RTA in some way, you can make a complaint to the Landlord and Tenant Board (LTB).
+The LTB is like a court, but less formal.
+For example, if your landlord is refusing to do necessary repairs to your apartment, you can the issue to the LTB.

-Your landlord can also apply to the Board if you do something wrong, like cause damage or refuse to pay rent.
+Your landlord can also apply to the LTB if you do something wrong, like cause damage or refuse to pay rent.

-When you make a complaint to the Board, they'll schedule a hearing where you and your landlord can each present your case.
-After hearing each side of the story, the Board will make a ruling and resolve the dispute.
+When you make a complaint to the LTB, they'll schedule a hearing where you and your landlord can each present your case.
+After hearing each side of the story, the LTB will make a ruling and resolve the dispute.

 What should I know before I move in?